thomasgilgenast/hic3defdr/README.md

 We require Python 2.7 and the dependencies listed in `setup.py`.

-Currently, we depend on `hiclite>=0.0.2` which is not on PyPi and therefore must be installed manually.
+Currently, we depend on `hiclite>=0.0.2` which is not on PyPI and therefore must be installed manually.

 A typical install process should be: